Welcome to the Forest Monitoring Hub!

 Winter rest

-Dormant = The average monthly temperature did not exceed 5°C, no greeness value was calculated.
+Winter rest = The average monthly temperature did not exceed 5°C, no greeness value was calculated.

 Color scaling